AnvithShetty10/expense-share/README.md

-# Expense Sharing Application - Backend API
+# Expense Share

-A backend API for an expense sharing application that allows users to split expenses among multiple people, track payments, and view outstanding balances.
+A backend API for an expense sharing application that allows users to split expenses among multiple people and view outstanding balances.

 ## Features